ekozlowski/kbot/readme.md

 - `LONGITUDE` - Your location's longitude.

 Latitude and longitude location are passed to Darksky for finding your local weather info.

+All weather functionality is Powered by Darksky.  https://darksky.net/dev/img/attribution/poweredby-oneline.png